Can a divorce be denied in New York if adultery is proven?

 Answer:

-3. Where there has been no express forgiveness, and no voluntary cohabitation of the parties, but the action was not commenced within five years after the discovery by the plaintiff of the offense charged.
+3. If there was no forgiveness and the couple did not live together, but the divorce action was not started within five years after the plaintiff discovered the adultery.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.